hmckeeman/crypto-linguist/shill_project/README.md

+**PLEASE FEEL FREE TO COMMENT AND TELL ME WHAT I MESSED UP OR HOW I CAN IMPROVE**

 I did a deep dive into the word ´shill´ to see if I could find anything cool about its use and meaning!
 I was presently surprised!

 A couple things to note - YOU NEED TO USE YOUR OWNER PRAW KEYS!